Nancy Carroll (American actress)

-Nancy Carroll (born Ann Veronica Lahiff; November 19, 1903 - August 6, 1965) was an American actress.
+Ann Veronica Lahiff (November 19, 1903 - August 6, 1965), known professionally as Nancy Carroll, was an Oscar-nominated American actress.
 She started her career in Broadway musicals and then became an actress in sound films and was in many films from 1927 to 1938.
-She was then in television roles from 1950 to 1963.
+Her lone Academy Award nomination was received for her lead performance in the 1930 film The Devil's Holiday.
+Carroll retired from film in 1938 to return to the stage, and later appeared primarily in television roles from 1950 to 1963.
 She received a star on the Hollywood Walk of Fame on February 8, 1960.

 Early years

 Of Irish parentage, the daughter of Thomas and Ann Lahiff, Carroll was born in New York City.
 Her education came at Holy Trinity School in New York, but she left there at age 16 to work as a stenographer in an office of a lace manufacturer.
 (Another source says that she left the eighth grade at age 14 "to go on the stage".)
 She was the seventh of 12 children.
 Although her parents had named her Ann, she said, "... finally I demanded that I be called Nancy, and they agreed it suited me."

 Carroll and her sister "worked up a little specialty number" and auditioned for the Shuberts, which resulted in their performing in a show.